NervanaSystems/he-transformer/contrib/docker/README.md

 Note that all operations performed inside the docker image are run as a regular user, using the `run-as-user.sh` script.
 This is done to avoid writing root-owned files in mounted filesystems.

-* Additionally, the `RM_CONTAINER` flag (default is False) may be used to persist the docker containers.
+* Additionally, the `RM_CONTAINER` flag may be used to persist the docker containers.
 By default `RM_CONTAINER=true`, and the docker containers are removed after building.
 Setting `RM_CONTAINER=false` will keep the containers, enabling an easy way to build he-transformer without installing the required software dependencies.

 ## Examples/Hints